johnbayko/hicp/docs/python_hicp.rst

   have event handlers to respond to use events, or the app won't do anything except display whatever is added here.

-  Normally one handler (e.g. a "Quit" button, ot the window close handler) will call ``hicp.disconnect()`` to exit the app.
+  Normally one handler (e.g. a "Quit" button, or the window close handler) will call ``hicp.disconnect()`` to exit the app.

   If not overridden, this just calls ``hicp.disconnects()``.